 - Himalayan Salt

 OMAD means One Meal A Day, and it can be as simple as it sounds.
-Just keep everything on one plate, and that’s your eating wrapped up for the idea.
+Just keep everything on one plate, and that’s your eating wrapped up for the day.
 Toss in some greens, some form of protein, generous amounts of fat, and you’re set to go.
 In this fashion, it’s going to be really challenging to end the day in surplus.
 Which is a great thing if you’re looking to drop a few pounds.
 Does OMAD need to be complicated?

 It may well need to be.